Partnerships & interoperability

 - Zone 1: two commercial paths (below), for branded deployments, Constellation onboarding, and supplier agreements; optional Zone 2 add-ons when confidential compute or client-side interop is needed

-Technical patterns (Zone 2)
+Proposed reference technical patterns (Zone 2)

-1. SELF Interop Profile
+1. SELF Interop Profile (proposed reference pattern)

 Suited to: protocol teams, infrastructure vendors, and generic “integration” requests.

-2. Client capsules
+2. Client capsules (proposed reference pattern)

 Suited to: AI and agent stacks, cross-chain wallets, MCP-style tools, interactive confidential compute.

-3. Encrypted job queue
+3. Encrypted job queue (proposed reference pattern)

-A generic pattern for asynchronous attested compute:
+A proposed reference pattern for asynchronous attested compute:

 - The client encrypts the job and parameters